TianpeiLuke/nlp-pipeline/slipbox/pipeline_examples/README.md

 2. **Calibration Flow**: Data Loading → Preprocessing
 3. **Deployment Flow**: Model Creation → Packaging → Registration

-## Usage Pattern
+## Usage Patterns

+### Traditional Pattern

-The typical usage pattern for these pipelines is:
+The typical usage pattern for traditional pipelines is:

 1. Create a pipeline builder with a configuration file
 2. Generate the pipeline